-I quickly turned my head and winced in anticipation of the blow.
+I turned away and winced in anticipation of the blow.

 But it never came.

-Instead, I sensed a Presence move between us.
-The lash sliced the air and a visceral groan echoed through the courtyard.
-I heard Satan growl, "Get away from him.
+Instead, a presence move suddenly between me and the whip.
+The lash tore through the air.
+A visceral groan rose behind me.
+And Satan growled, "Get away from him.
+His sins make him my property.
 He belongs to me!"

-The voice behind me responded quietly, but with palpable authority, "No, he doesn't.
+The voice behind me answered softly, but with palpable authority, "No, he doesn't.
 He belongs to me.
 I purchase him with my blood."

-"Move away," the soldier hissed.
-A heartbeat later the lash fell again, striking with a fury that sent chills across my skin.
-But the Presence moved closer, so close I felt the warmth of his body against mine.
-He wrapped his arms around me, protecting me from the whip that slashed at him again and again.
+"Get away," Satan hissed.
+A moment later the lash fell again, striking with a fury that terrified me.
+But the presence moved closer -- so close I felt the warmth of his body.
+He wrapped his arms around me, protecting me from the whip that fell again and again.

-I heard each whip fall.
+I heard each lash fall.
 I felt his body shudder with each blow.
 His blood splattered across the back of my neck and dripped from his shoulder onto mine.

-He looked into my eyes and whispered, "Do you have to ask?"
+He looked into my eyes, deeply into my eyes, and whispered, "Do you have to ask?"